Judge rejects Hunter Biden's bid to delay his June trial on federal gun charges

 Hunter Biden was indicted on three gun firearms charges in Delaware and was charged separately in California, where he lives, with tax crimes.

-In California, he’s charged with three felonies and six misdemeanors over at least $1.4 million in taxes he owed during between 2016 and 2019.
+In California, Hunter Biden is charged with three felonies and six misdemeanors over at least $1.4 million in taxes he owed during between 2016 and 2019.
 Prosecutors have accused him of spending millions of dollars on an “extravagant lifestyle” instead of paying his taxes.
 The back taxes have since been paid.